Which self?

 2 Coalitional agency

-Choosing when to be a self as a collective action problem.
+Choosing when to be a self is a collective action problem.
+We should consider human groups and even multi-level agency.

 3 Transformative experiences

 Humans can go through radical changes (e.g. mind annealing).
-This makes it clear how hard it is for us, right now, to reason about the well-being of the very different person we’ll become.
+This shows how hard it is, right now, for us to reason about the well-being of the very different person we’ll become.

 Transformative experiences (L. A. Paul) is a great introduction to this field.

-Intertemporal decisions is Beeminder’s term for thinking about less radical changes (the trade-offs for the interests of the person tomorrow, who’s a bit different from the person today).
+Intertemporal decisions is Beeminder’s term for thinking about less radical changes (the trade-offs between the interests of the person tomorrow, who’s a bit different, and the person today).
 It’s not very poetic, is it?

 4 For artificial intelligences